The Rebirth of the Dalek

 Dalek premièred on 30th April 2005 and, as the Daleks had always been a big draw, the Radio Times took the opportunity to give the ‘New Series’ a second cover just weeks after the series had received its first.
 The cover took the famous images of Daleks crossing Westminster Bridge in 1964s Dalek Invasion of Earth as its inspiration and neatly tied up with 2005 General Election which was to take place later that week.

-With set-up shots of the bridge and Parliament ready, the Radio Times travelled to Cardiff to get shots of the Daleks to superimpose onto the image.
+The magazine employed photographer and digital artist Ian McKinnell with taking set-up shots of the bridge and Parliament.
+To keep the surprise of the new look Dalek a secret he used a fan built Dalek to compose the image and get the perspective for the later digital work.
+He then travelled to Cardiff to get shots of the Daleks to superimpose onto his pictures.
 Four Daleks appeared on the cover although in reality it was only one Dalek repeated – NSD2.
-Expert digital artist, Lee Binding, was tasked with the tricky job of matching perspective and lighting for the four Dalek images.
+This was because it was the only one of the trio that was available.
+He then had the tricky task of digitally manipulating the single Dalek to appear as if there were four.
 The first Dalek was largely untouched and even retained the ID tag it would be seen with later in the season.
 The second Dalek was actually a flipped image of NSD2 and heavily ‘photoshopped’ to reverse the gun and arm.
 The third and fourth images were the correct way around.

 Bronze at the Seaside